The American Vineyard Foundation (AVF) is

 The American Vineyard Foundation has established a policy, subject to revision in future research proposal requests (RFP’s), addressing the use of AVF funds for the purchase of analytical equipment valued at $5,000 or more based on the following criteria:

-4. Should the researcher desire to purchase a specific piece of equipment required for a research project also submitted to the AVF for funding, the request for the purchase of said equipment shall be submitted as a separate and stand-alone project.
+- Should the researcher desire to purchase a specific piece of equipment required for a research proposal also submitted to the AVF for funding, the request for the purchase of said equipment shall be submitted as a separate and stand-alone project.

 Submitting Proposals to Multiple Agencies:

-Each of the funding agencies has its own RFP which states their particular funding priorities.
-Researchers are strongly advised to obtain current RFP’s from each of these agencies or from the UGMVE website, and to apply to as many agencies as are appropriate for their project.
-Funding agencies will work together to coordinate multiple agencies funding when appropriate.
-Please also note that the AVF will not accept proposals from researchers who have any outstanding progress and/or final reports.
+Each funding agency has its own RFP which states its funding priorities.
+Researchers are strongly advised to obtain current RFPs from each agency or from the UGMVE website, and apply to as many agencies as appropriate for their project.
+Funding agencies will work together to coordinate multiple agency funding when appropriate.
+Please also note that the AVF will not accept proposals from researchers who have outstanding progress and / or final reports.

-Proposals must be submitted online by January 31, 2024 at the Unified Grant Management for Viticulture and Enology website, http://fps.ucdavis.edu/vit (submission site opens December 1, 2023).
+Proposals must be submitted online by January 31, 2025 at the Unified Grant Management for Viticulture and Enology website, http://fps.ucdavis.edu/vit.
+Submission site opens December 1, 2024.
 Hard copy submission of proposals to the AVF is not required.

 Please forward this information to those in your organization who may be interested.
-Thank you again for your interest in working with the AVF and please contact me with any questions.
+Thank you again for your interest in working with the American Vineyard Foundation!

 American Vineyard Foundation